Future Nostalgia (song): Critical reception

 Writing for Slant Magazine, Sal Cinquemani criticized "Future Nostalgia", writing that Lipa "falls flat" with her vocals, but praised the song's production.
 For Rolling Stone, Emily Zemler called the song "buoyant" and "catchy" as well as stating that Lipa is "playing up her strengths."
 In a separate Rolling Stone review, Brittany Spanos wrote that the song has "nonsensical but smartly delivered one-liners" and compared it to the music of Daft Punk.
 Neil Z. Yeung of AllMusic compared the song to the works of Timbaland, while Stereogum editor Tom Breihan compared it sonically to Random Access Memories (2013) by Daft Punk and Justin Timberlake's FutureSex/LoveSounds (2006).
-In musicOMH, Nick Smith compared it to "Daydream in Blue" by I Monster as well as Daft Punk.
+In MusicOMH, Nick Smith compared it to "Daydream in Blue" by I Monster as well as Daft Punk.
 Writing for British GQ, David Levesley described it as "if Prince wrote for the Pointer Sisters".

 Popjustice ranked "Future Nostalgia" as the 20th best song of 2019 while Rob Copsey of the Official Charts Company placed it as one of 2020's most underrated songs.
 The song appeared on Vulture's "Best Dance and Disco Songs of 2020" list written by editor Justin Curto, with him praising Lipa's "confident commitment" to the disco style and calling the song "polished and convincing".

 Commercial performance

 After its release, "Future Nostalgia" reached number 11 on the NZ Hot Singles chart and 63 on the UK Singles Downloads Chart, as well as peaking at number 35, 83, and 58 on the Hungary Single Top 100, Irish Singles Chart, and Scottish Singles Chart respectively.
 After the release of Future Nostalgia, the song debuted at number 69 on the UK Official Audio Streaming Chart, while entering official charts in Australia at number 99, Croatia at number 80, Greece at number 96, Lithuania at number 46, Portugal at number 104, Slovakia at number 95, and Spain at number 99.
-As of March 2020, "Future Nostalgia" has sold 39,586 units in the United Kingdom.
+As of July 2024, "Future Nostalgia" has been certified silver in the United Kingdom.
 In 2021, the song was awarded a gold certification from the Polish Society of the Phonographic Industry (ZPAV) for selling 25,000 track-equivalent units in Poland.
 It was awarded the same certification in Canada from Music Canada for 40,000 track-equivalent unit sales.